Cyril-CRGB/structura_homepage/README.md

 ### Code
 - I found help on <https://stackoverflow.com/>
 - I also used CodeInstitute examples
+- Thanks to https://favicon.io/favicon-converter/ for helping with formating the favicon

 ### Content
 - All content was written by myself